 modified worship services

-Medical experts find those at highest risk for life-threatening illness from COVID-19 are:
+For reference, as COVID-19 continues to be a threat to some, medical experts find those at highest risk for life-threatening illness from COVID-19 are:

 - People 65 years and older • People who live in a nursing home or long-term care facility